 The total amount of capital expenditure incurred in the year is shown in the table below (including the value of assets acquired under PFI contracts), together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Council, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Council that has yet to be financed.
 The CFR is analysed in the second part of this note.
-The Council's CFR is currently negative (when the PFI scheme is taken into account) which means there is no current requirement to borrow.
+The Council's CFR is positive, which means that there is an underlying requirement to borrow.
+The Council was able to use its cash balances to fund its capital programme in 2021-22, so did not borrow externally.

-2020-21 £'000 2019-20 £'000
+2021-22 £'000 2020-21 £'000

-Opening Capital Financing Requirement 5,465 4,863
+Opening Capital Financing Requirement 7,557 5,465

-Capital Investment: -, .,
+Capital Investment:

-Non-current assets additions and subsequent expenditure 4,327 1,304
+Non-current assets additions and subsequent expenditure 4,106 4,327

-Capital Loans (248) 529
+Capital Loans (155) (248)

-Revenue expenditure funded from capital under statute 2,555 2,746
+Revenue expenditure funded from capital under statute 2,424 2,555

-Icelandic impairment reversal - (12)

-Other - 1

 Sources of Finance:

-Capital receipts (660) (405)
+Capital receipts (1,165) (660)

-Government grants and other contributions (2,794) (2,050)
+Government grants and other contributions (2,917) (2,794)

-PFI capital prepayment (628) (139)
+PFI capital prepayment (152) (628)

-Direct revenue contributions (205) (1,130)
+Direct revenue contributions (1,175) (205)

-Minimum Revenue Provision (MRP) (255) (242)
+Minimum Revenue Provision (MRP) (809) (255)

-Closing Capital financing Requirement 7,557 5,465
+Closing Capital financing Requirement 7,714 7,557

 Explanation of movements in year

-Increase in underlying need to borrow (unsupported by Government financial assistance) 2,092 602
+Increase in underlying need to borrow (unsupported by Government financial assistance) 157 2,092

-Increase/(decrease) in Capital Financing Requirement 2,092 602
+Increase/(decrease) in Capital Financing Requirement 157 2,092